czhang03/sGKCT/rebuttal.md

 > there can still be dead states in a normalized coalgebra

 As in all the works in GKAT, dead states are indeed preserved in the normalized coalgebra.
-This approach makes the normalized coalgebra share the carrier as the original coalgebra, allowing the semantics of states to be defined via the unique map into final coalgebra, as it is standard.
+This approach allows the semantics of dead states to be defined in the standard manner, i.e. via the unique map into final coalgebra.

 > can you say a bit more about SymKAT and why it might perform worse

 SymKAT is a symbolic equivalence checker for Kleene Algebra with Tests (KAT).
-Our algorithm is specialized to GKAT, thus able to leverage the deterministic structure to produce smaller automata (coalgebra) and use existing SAT solver to resolve boolean equivalence/inequivalence.
+Our algorithm is specialized for GKAT, leveraging its deterministic structure to produce smaller automata (coalgebras) and utilizing existing SAT solvers to resolve boolean equivalence and inequivalence.
-Our work is both the first theoretical and practical demonstration that GKAT equivalence can be checked more efficiently than KAT, by using a specialized solver like we designed in this paper.
+This work represents the first theoretical and practical demonstration that GKAT equivalence can be checked more efficiently than KAT by employing a specialized solver, as designed in this paper.

 > GKAT is a bit artificial

-GKAT semantics corresponds to trace semantics, a standard semantics of programming language and control-flow analysis.
+GKAT semantics is based on trace semantics, a standard semantics used in programming languages and control-flow analysis.
-Indeed, as you specified, trace equivalence is a stronger equivalence than input-output equivalence.
+As you noted, trace equivalence is a stronger equivalence than input-output equivalence.
-However, trace equivalence turns out to be useful in various applications, as we listed in the last paragraph of the related works section, and in response to reviewer 1.
+However, trace equivalence proves to be useful in various applications, as we detailed in the last paragraph of the related work section and in response to Reviewer 1.
+In fact, we foresee that our works here can be adapted to these applications and greatly improve their performance.

 ### Reviewer 3